A skull fracture is a fracture or break in the cranial (skull) bones.

 Skull fractures may occur with head injuries.
-Although the skull is tough, resilient, and provides excellent protection for the brain, a severe impact or blow can result in fracture of the skull.
-It may be accompanied by injury to the brain.
+The skull provides good protection for the brain.
+However, a severe impact or blow can cause the skull to break.
+It may be accompanied by concussion or other injury to the brain.

 A simple fracture is a break in the bone without damage to the skin.